MeeFoundation/docs/src/Roadmap.md

 **Issues and bugs**

-- App has no built-in backup capability.
+- No built-in backup capability.
 We rely on the user backing up their iOS device.
-- If the user deletes the app and reinstalls it (intentionally or because they lose their device and its backup) then the user will end up login back into a site/app with a new and different OpenID identifier.
+- If the user deletes the Mee app and reinstalls it (intentionally or because they lose their device and its backup) then the user will end up logging back into a site/app with a new/different OpenID identifier.
-- All providers are displayed in the app as being Mee-certified, not Mee-compatible (because we’ve not implemented our provider “trust registry” webservice
-- Missing HIL
-- App is not OpenID Connect certified
+- Is not OpenID Connect certified by the [OpenID Foundation](https://openid.net/)

 ## **v2 April 18th 2023 (IIW36)**